-Nice example Ringgold's map of the north part of San Francisco Bay and San Pablo Bay, extending from south San Francisco to Sonoma Creek, just south of the towns of Napa and Sonoma.
+Finely colored example of Ringgold's map of the North Part of San Francisco Bay and San Pablo Bay, extending from South San Francisco to Sonoma Creek, just south of the towns of Napa and Sonoma.

 The map provides a detailed treatment of the region, both nautical and topographical.
 In the north, Petaluma Creek, Sonoma Creek and Vallejo are shown, along with Pacheco Ranch and Simmons on the northwest side of the chart.
 Further south the Mission of San Rafael and the Murphy Adobe are shown, just below a profile / recognition view of Invincible Buoy.
-Near San Francisco, the Presidio is shown well
+Near San Francisco, the Presidio is shown well west of the town, with early roads reaching to the Mission San Francisco and southward.